When wood-grapes were purpling and brown nuts were falling!

 Turnip lanterns, sometimes with faces carved into them, were made on the Gaelic festival of Samhain (31 October–1 November) in the 19th century in parts of Ireland and the Scottish Highlands.
 Samhain was a time when fairies and spirits were said to be active.

-The purpose of these lanterns may have been threefold.
-They may have been used to light one's way while outside on Samhain night; to represent the spirits and otherworldly beings; and/or to protect oneself and one's home from them.
+The purpose of these lanterns may have been to light one's way while outside on Samhain night or to protect oneself and one's home from the spirits and otherworldly beings,

 In keeping with this tradition, Sam decided to carve a turnip this year instead of a pumpkin.